jrolfe777/personal-finance-starter/docs/workshop.md

 **(Wait for the AI to generate the new plan file, and be sure to save the file.)**

 **Takeaway:** The AI has successfully bridged the gap between the "what" (the PRD) and the "how" (the technical plan).
-It has analyzed the requirements and proposed a logical sequence of engineering tasks, including creating new UI components and AI flows.
+It has analyzed the requirements and proposed a logical sequence of engineering tasks, including creating new UI components and back end business logic.
 This provides immediate clarity for the development team and creates a ready-to-use backlog of work.

 ---